Kids bath guide

 Does cleaner body wash mean it will not irritate skin?

 No. Clean Mom Finds does not make skin or medical promises.
-The guide surfaces lower-concern shopping signals.
+The guide surfaces lower-concern checks.

 Are tear-free claims part of clean scoring?